 It was very salty.
 I read somewhere that you can actually buy tinned mopane worms in local supermarkets so I’ll be keeping an eye out.
 Apparently they are highly nutritious.

-Dance – It would be rude not to.
+It would be rude not to join in.

-Throughout the morning, an all-singing-all-dancing cast of around 20 people worked hard popping up in various guises and costumes throughout the tour, demonstrating customs and crafts and giving us snapshot insights into village life before literally singing and dancing for us in a multicultural show to round off the morning.
+Throughout the morning, an all-singing-all-dancing cast of around 20 people work.
+They pop up in various guises and costumes throughout the tour.
+The demonstrate customs and crafts and providing snapshot insights into village life.
+The outing ends with a multicultural show to round off the visit.

 During the show, the Ancestors are called with a manic, ear splitting drum roll and choking smoke.
 The dancing becomes increasingly frenetic, causing costume malfunctions and near collisions between dancers and audience, but it is thoroughly enjoyable and, if only for a moment, you can believe that the Ancestors have indeed awoken and that you have entered a primal and mysterious space where just about anything can happen